ouceduxzk/Fine_Grained_Classification/README.md

 	Monza: Image Classification of Vehicle Make and Model Using Convolutional Neural Networks and Transfer Learning

 1. use pre-trained googlenet
 2. train with normal rates
-3. goal to achieve 80% top1 accuracy
+3. Achieved 84% top1 accuracy and 96% top5 acc with 5000iterations